 Recycle Trivia 1.
-What percentage of plastic bags are recycled each year in Canada? a) 9% b) 26% c) 36% d) 66% 3.
-Recycling one aluminum can is the equivalent of saving enough electricity to run a TV for how many hours? a) 1 b) 2 c) 3 d) 4 What do you think recycled newsprint is used for?
-(Old newsprint paper is recycled into new newsprint paper and into packaging products) 4.
-What percent of solid waste in Canada is disposed of in landfills (instead of recycling)?
-80% Energy and Waste Trivia What is a non-renewable resource?
+What percentage of plastic waste is recycled each year in Canada? a) 9% b) 26% c) 36% d) 66% 3.
+Recycling one aluminum can is the equivalent of saving enough electricity to run a TV for how many hours? a) 1 b) 2 c) 3 d) 4 2.
+What do you think recycled newsprint is used for?(Old newsprint paper is recycled into new newsprint paper and into packaging products.)
+4. What percent of solid waste in Canada is disposed of in landfills (instead of recycling)?
+80% Energy and Waste Trivia 1.
+What is a non-renewable resource?
 Give one example.
 Coal Oil Natural gas 4.
 How many years does it take for a plastic bag to biodegrade? a) the same time it takes for my apple to biodegrade b) 4 months c) 4 years d) 400 years e) 1000+ years 2.
 How many plastic bags do Canadians throw in the garbage each year? a) 55 million b) 500 million c) 10 billion d) 100 billion 5.
 How much waste does the average person in North America create each year?
 (Closest guess to 1000 kg wins.)

-3. Why do some people care about how much waste we create?(See introduction on page for suggested responses).
-6. How long does it take for a glass bottle to break down in a landfill?(The closest guess to 1 million years wins)
+3. Why do some people care about how much waste we create?(See introduction for suggested responses).(The closest guess to 1 million years wins)